-The University provides scholarship for a limited number of students in each graduate school to support them financially for purpose of dedicating themselves to research.
-If they fulfill the requirement, some of the doctoral program students will also receive 400,000 yen "Scholarship for Young Doctoral Students" (three years maximum), which is provided by Waseda University.
+The University provides scholarships for a limited number of students in each graduate school to support them financially for them to focus on research.
+For instance, doctoral program students who fulfill the prescribed requirements, will be eligible to receive 400,000 yen "Scholarship for Young Doctoral Students" (three years maximum) which is provided by Waseda University.